zerothabhishek/zerothabhishek.github.com/_posts/2015-05-09-lessons-from-chennai-rb.md

 We have not done enough for the less represented groups.
 Participation of women has improved gradually, but it is still abysmal.
 We have remained a English-only group largely, which is also not great because English is the second language in Chennai.

 We have done nothing for social outreach.
-The Free Software Foundation (2) for example is much better involved in activism and training than us.
+The Free Software Foundation of Tamil Nadu (2) for example is much better involved in activism and training than us.

 # Conclusion